stryker-mutator/stryker-js/docs/configuration.md

 custom_edit_url: https://github.com/stryker-mutator/stryker/edit/master/docs/configuration.md
 ---

 This page describes the available configuration options in Stryker's core package.
-Please keep in mind that your plugins might also need configuration, see yout plugins configuration page for that.
+Please keep in mind that your plugins might also need configuration, see your plugin's configuration page for that.

 All configuration options can either be set via the command line or via a config file.